RobbieAP/robbieap.github.io/index.md

 # Robs ap-widget-tester

-Note: Most of the links will contain code to delete the set cookies so appearing on each click is expected behaviour
+Note: Most of the links will contain code to delete the set cookies so appearing on each click is expected behaviour Some of these links will automatically clear cookies, most are probalby turned off if they don't work due to running out of credits

 ---